Contact DTB and tell us your R&D requirements.

 3-D Characterization Of Defects In Epoxy-Matrix Composites

-Client wanted a technique to detect and quantify fiber defects such as wrinkling and waviness in continuous glass fiber reinforced epoxy matrix composites used in helicopter blades
+The Situation: Client wanted a technique to detect and quantify fiber defects such as wrinkling and waviness in continuous glass fiber reinforced epoxy matrix composites used in helicopter blades.

 Repairing Diminishing Aircraft Parts: EA6B Tailpipe Project